Join our Mast Cell Patient Community

+Living with Mast Cell is an online patient support community that is powered by BensFriends.org, a network of patient support communities for rare diseases.
 Our mission at Ben’s Friends is to ensure that patients living with rare diseases or chronic illnesses, as well as their caregivers, family, and friends, have a safe and supportive place to connect with others like them.

 Systemic mastocytosis (mas-to-sy-TOE-sis) is a disorder caused by a genetic mutation that results in an excessive number of mast cells in your body.
 Mast cells normally help protect you from disease and aid in wound healing by releasing substances such as histamine and leukotrienes.
 But if you have systemic mastocytosis, excess mast cells can build up in your skin, around blood vessels, in your respiratory, gastrointestinal and urinary tracts, or in reproductive organs.
-When triggered, these mast cells release substances that can overwhelm your body and result in symptoms such as facial flushing, itching, a rapid heartbeat, abdominal cramps, lightheadedness or even loss of consciousness.
-Common triggers include alcohol, temperature changes, spicy foods and certain medications.

 This site is a virtual community intended to be a safe place for patients and family members as young as age 12, to visit for information, discussion, venting and mutual support.
 Members come from many backgrounds.
 Some have a strong religious faith, and others no faith; some are children and others adults, rich and poor, graduate educated or taught by life.
 Our common denominators are that we share a life journey, and we try to help each other.